Webconf.asia does a #02

 Despite being a new concept to me, I could easily follow along with Rachel’s teaching style.
 Once we had the basics nailed down, the

-grid-template-areas spec emerged as my new favorite feature.
+grid-template-areas spec emerged as my new favourite feature.
 This allows grid areas, once defined, to be allocated like ‘ASCII art’, as seen below:

 Since Rachel is part of the CSS Working Group, she also peppered a few hints throughout the workshop about new features coming down the line.
 Things like Pinterest-style masonry grids, styling of individual grid areas, and